Gov. Wolf Announces $6 Million to Support 34 Community Improvement Projects Across Pennsylvania

 - Pennsylvania Downtown Center: $14,950 for a statewide planning project to determine the impact of COVID-19 on Pennsylvania’s Main and Elm Street districts and develop local economic resiliency information

-For more information about the Wolf administration’s commitment to community development and revitalization, visit the DCED website.
+For more information about the Wolf administration’s commitment to community development and revitalization, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.